MindTouch/MindTouch.Clacks/README.rst

 Status
 ======
-MindTouch.Arpysee is fully functional providing both a synchronous and asynchronous server.
+MindTouch.Clacks is fully functional providing both a synchronous and asynchronous server.
 It's currently undergoing real world testing before we lock down the API and write documentation.

 TODO